Hyrull/SoT-Tracker/README.md

 ---

 ## Desktop-only for now
-Currently, the site is optimized for desktop, and is 100% broken on mobile I will fix this eventually.
+Currently, the site is optimized for desktop, and is 100% broken on mobile.
+I will fix this eventually.

 ---